sush01/Python_Projects/README.md

 #### Implementation Details
 *  The game randomly selects a word from a predefined list, and the player attempts to guess the word by entering letters one at a time.

+* The program display hint,length of the word, no of attempts.

 * The player has limited number of attempts before the game ends.

-* The program display hint and length of the word.

 * The program displays the current state of the word, hiding unguessed letters with underscores.

-* The game starts by selecting a random word from a predefined list.

-* Players enter letters one at a time to guess the word.

 * The game continues until the player correctly guesses the word or exceeds the maximum allowed incorrect attempts.

+* When out of attempts the program display the word to guessed.

 ### Password Generator  (pwdgenerator.py)
 #### Implementation Details